 Open G has been “Rockin the Joint” since 2000, playing classic rock, blues, and a few B-Sides.
 The seed of the band started when founding member Gary Christo decided to have a guitar party at his house in the mid-90s.
 That’s where Paul Lewis and John Matina met.
 After a few years of guitar parties, Gary decided to make it a weekly thing, he said “just like a bowling league, but better”.

 A number of great musicians played with Gary, Paul, and John over the years.
 The public debut of Open G (unnamed at that time) occurred when they were asked to play an outdoor party.
 It was affectionately deemed “Applestock” at the Galloway farm.
 Tie-dye and love were in the air.
-The line up at the time – joining Gary, Paul, and John – were double-trouble: Scott Dasson (Knight Patrol/bass) and Rick Dasson (drums); and George Kolupski on Guitar.
+The line up at the time – joining Gary, Paul, and John – were double-trouble brothers: Scott (bass) and Rick Dasson (drums); and George Kolupski on Guitar.

 After a couple of years, Scott left Open G to join Johnny Smoke.
 That’s when John Matina picked up bass player duties for the band.

 Now Open G ran into had a bit of a Spinal Tap situation when they started going through drummers.
 No, none of them burst into flames or anything, they just decided to move on.
-When Rick Dasson decided to leave the band, Dan Castronova (Fat City), joined them on drums for about a year.
-When Dan had a conflict for a gig, Gary’s son, Rick Christo (Jaxom), sat in with the band on an emergency basis.
+When Rick Dasson decided to leave the band, Dan Castronova, joined them on drums for about a year.
+When Dan had a conflict for a gig, Gary’s son, Rick Christo, sat in with the band on an emergency basis.
 When Dan formally resigned, Rick stayed on with Open G for a number of years.
 George left the band during Rick’s tenure.

 In October of 2012, after many years of making great music together, Gary decided it was time he took a break from the music scene.
 It was hard for the band and fans alike to see him go, but Gary wanted Open G to keep going.
-Mark Indelicato joined Open G in January 2013 and picked up where Gary left off, adding a new flavor to the Open G sound and re-energizing the boys in the band.
+Mark Indelicato joined Open G on guitar in January 2013 and picked up where Gary left off, adding a new flavor to the Open G sound.

 Open G works hard to play covers not just like the record.
 There is a swagger and energy to the Open G sound, not unlike that of the Black Crowes.
 That’s the reason you gotta catch an Open G show live to see what all the fuss is about!